manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 I started learning NextJs, it's super cool and really powerful I'm still not familiar with it yet, but I'm going to build my portfolio using it so I can understand it better.
 Happy Coding!

+### Day 49: December 22, 2019
+**Today's Progress**: Started Coding My Portfolio with Next.js.

+**What did I do?😃:**
+I started coding my portfolio with NextJs, docs were easy to follow, but implementing myself from scratch is another story, but I managed to complete 30% of the portfolio.
+And I should level up my CSS skills.
+Happy Coding!